 It’s surprising how often someone tells me “I want to be an AC someday, but I’m worried I’m not ________ enough.”
 That blank can be filled in with words like “serious” “confident” “organized” or even “laid back.”

-There’s sometimes a misconception that you have to fit one specific mold to succeed in your department of choice.
+There’s sometimes a misconception that you have to fit a specific mold to succeed in your department of choice.
 In my opinion, that’s a load of horseradish.

 So for the person who needs to hear this, you can totally be an AC and have a messy room.
 You can be shy or struggle with anxiety.
 You can have a big personality.
 You can have unique hobbies, hate kombucha and not own a single Carhartt shirt.
 The true mark of a good camera assistant is learning fast, being attentive and positive, reading the room, and surrounding yourself with people who complement your skillset.
 If you’re a 1st AC on the quieter side, you might work well with an extroverted 2nd AC who is friends with the whole crew by day 2.